Advanced maternal age: Decreased fertility

 Menopause typically occurs between 44 and 58 years of age.
-DNA testing is rarely carried out to confirm claims of maternity at advanced ages, but in one large study, among 12,549 African and Middle Eastern immigrant mothers, confirmed by DNA testing, only two mothers were found to be older than fifty; the oldest mother being 52.1 years at conception (and the youngest mother 10.7 years old).
+DNA testing is rarely carried out to confirm claims of maternity at advanced ages, but in one large study, among 12,549 African and Middle Eastern immigrant mothers, confirmed by DNA testing, only two mothers were found to be older than 50, the oldest mother being 52.1 years with natural conception (and the youngest mother 10.7 years old).
+IVF can be used post-menopause, with the oldest confirmed mother through this method being 73.

 Risk of birth defects

 A woman's risk of having a baby with chromosomal abnormalities increases with her age.
 Down syndrome is the most common chromosomal birth defect, and a woman's risk of having a baby with Down syndrome is: